michealcarac/dotfiles/README.md

 # The dotfiles :tm:

-If you gaze into the dotfile, the dotfile gazes also into you.

-My personal Dotfiles for my Archlinux Installs.
+My personal Dotfiles for my linux Installs.

 Most of these configs can be stowed on any distro, but not all `scripts` will work due to package manager (pacman) dependencies.